Suave (singer)

-Suave (born February 22, 1966) is an American R&B former singer, who hit the American top 40 charts with a cover of The Temptations' "My Girl" in 1988.
+Waymond Anderson, better known by his stage name Suave, stylized as Suavé (born February 22, 1966), is a former American R&B singer, who hit the American top 40 charts with a cover of The Temptations' "My Girl" in 1988.

 Discovery and success

-Born Waymond Anderson, he was discovered at a New Edition concert in California in the mid-1980s when one of the members asked him to come up on stage and sing with them.
+Anderson was discovered at a New Edition concert in California in the mid-1980s, when one of the members invited him to sing on stage with them.
 After his initial nervousness on stage, he decided this was the career route he wanted to take.
 A few years later, in 1988, Suave released his first single, "My Girl," as well as an album, I'm Your Playmate.
 The single rose to #20 on the Billboard Hot 100 and #22 on the Radio & Records Pop Chart.
 Later in the year, he released a single called "Shake Your Body," which climbed to #22 on Billboard's Hot R&B/Hip-Hop Singles & Tracks.
-Today, Suave's songs are not commonly heard on U.S. radio.

-Anderson was sentenced to life in prison in 1993 for arson murder in the torching of a crack house near the USC campus which proved fatal to a drug addict.
+On September 18, 1993, there was an arson at a crack house near the University of Southern California, which killed one man.
+On January 29, 1994, Suave' was arrested at his Calabasas, California home, in front of his wife and son, and charged with fatal arson.
+Anderson's murder trial began in 1997.
+After four days of deliberation, Anderson was convicted of first-degree murder and sentenced to life without parole.

 During his years in the music business he admitted to being a drug dealer as well as an adulterer.
-He also perjured himself in court by recanting an implication of police officer involvement in the death of Christopher Wallace.
-Today Suave is still in prison although new information has been presented that he was in Jackson, Mississippi, visiting his sister the day of the alleged murder.
-He also has a wife.
+In 2007, Suave' perjured himself in court by recanting an implication of police officer involvement in the death of The Notorious B.I.G..
+Suave' remains in prison.

 On August 1, 2008, Suge Knight was formally accused of sending death threats to Anderson to change his testimony regarding the 1997 death of The Notorious B.I.G. in court July 31, 2008.
+In 2015, he was diagnosed with Stage 4 throat cancer.